Nurse Anesthetists on the Road - How Much Does a Travel CRNA Make? 987839088534212 [9:30 AM] Katie Iglewski

 Searching for the perfect travel CRNA position?

-Unsure of how to negotiate a contract, or what steps to take after you’ve applied to a position?
+Unsure of how to negotiate a contract or what steps to take after you’ve applied for a position?

 The steps to finding the position you want most can be overwhelming and exhausting.
-This is why Trusted Nurse Staffing is here to help.
+This is why Trusted Locum Staffing is here to help.

 Our experienced recruiters will do all the hard work for you — so you can keep doing what you were born to do: helping your patients.